hobornemann/Dashboard/README.md

 > HTML-elements, JS-objects/variables and functions have been given names that enable other developers to understand the code.

 c) Refactoring
->
-TODO:
+> All code that is related to fetching data from local storage or from external data providers via API has been refactored into separate functions.
+> The rendering functions that require the rendering of dynamic HTML and the dynamic creation of event listeners have intentionally not been refactored into sub-functions.

+d) Error handling
+> all functions and event-listeners have been equipped with try-catch for error handling in order to catch errors at the source.
+> With a few intentional exceptions (the rendering functions), functions have been limited to only serve one purpose.
+Including try-catch error handling in each function makes sure that errors are caught at the source where they occur.
+> However, the area of error handling is probably much larger than I have knowledge about at this point.
+Thus, error handling has also been listed as a weakness.

-d) Validation of User Input
+e) Validation of User Input
-> The code contains at least a basic form of validation of user-input as regards the creation of new web links.
+> The code contains at least a basic form of validation of user-input as regards the creation of new web links (checking that the input has the format of a valid website address, that the main domain can be extracted from the website address and that the number of web-links does not exceed the number that can be displayed on the web page).

+f) API-Access Keys
+> The API-Access Keys have been put into a separate json-file, which is not

 2. Weaknesses